 Our Galactic Ecosystem: Opportunities and Diagnostics in the Infrared and Beyond

 The far infrared contains critical information about galactic ecosystem; The circle of life of stars and planets.
-What is the initiation of interstellar chemistry -- via light hydrides?
+How does interstellar material cycle between atomic and molecular clouds, and how does its chemical composition (and particularly the abundance of hydride molecules) reflect the environment in which it is found?
 What is the role of feedback (from young and old stars) on the interstellar medium (ISM)?
 What is the role of magnetic fields in the evolution of the ISM and star formation?

 SOFIA provides a flexible, and our currently only, general access to the far infrared (30-300 µm) and its tracers of atomic and molecular lines and FIR polarization.
 This conference will allow in-person discussions of the results and future opportunities in studying galactic ecosystem using FIR methods, from SOFIA and other platforms.
 A goal will be to explore synergy with other observatories, including JWST and ALMA, and with theory.

 Following the precedent set by the AAS for the Salt Lake City meeting (AAS 239) we will require proof of vaccination against COVID-19 from all attendees of the conference.
 We are still working out the details of how to ingest and review such data.
 If you register before this is in place we will contact you with the required additional steps as soon as they are available.

 The Conference is co-sponsored by the Universities Space Research Association’s NASA/SOFIA Science and Mission Operations, and North American ALMA Science Center of the National Radio Astronomy Observatory, a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.